jonesd/docker-presentation/slides.md

  + Process isolation allows low overhead separation between hosted applications
 + Container as a self-contained deployable component
  + More of an application/component level technology than virtual machine infrastructure
++ Container images are host agnostic and can be deployed anywhere
+ + Large body of ready-made containers to be used
 + Fits into a DevOps centric approach
- + Driven by configuration files that can be version controlled
+ + Specified by configuration files that can be version controlled
- + Scriptable from command line togother with APIs allows it to fit into a delivery pipeline
+ + Scriptable from command line together with APIs allows it to fit into a delivery pipeline

 ---